New bounds and constructions for constant weighted $X$-codes: Preliminaries

+In view of $X$-compaction, the parameter $m$ of an $(m,n,d,x)$ $X$-code represents the size of the shrunk data, $n$ represents the number of bits in the raw response to be compressed at a time, $d$ corresponds to the discrepancy detecting ability and $x$ characterizes the unknowable bits tolerance.
+Generally speaking, as phrased in \cite{TFAV2018}, an $(m,n,d,x)$ $X$-code hashes the $n$-bit outputs from the circuit's test into $m$ bits while allowing for detecting the existence of up to $d$ bit-wise discrepancies between the actual outputs and correct responses even if up to $x$ bits of the correct behavior are unknowable to the tester.

-Let $M(m,d,x)$ be the maximum number $n$ of codewords for which there exists an $(m,n,d,x)$ $X$-code.
-From the definition above, when $x=0$, the codewords of an $(m,n,d,0)$ $X$-code actually form an $m\times n$ parity check matrix of a binary linear code of length $n$ with minimum distance $d$.
+From the definition above, when $x=0$, the codewords of an $(m,n,d,0)$ $X$-code actually form an $m\times n$ parity check matrix of a binary linear code of length $n$ with minimum distance $d+1$.
 Therefore, $(m,n,d,0)$ $X$-codes can be viewed as a special kind of traditional error-correcting codes.